chipsalliance/rocket-chip/docs/src/diplomacy/adder_tutorial.md

 }
 ```

-Our monitor node follows the same pattern, this time extending `SinkNode`, a type
+Our monitor node follows the same pattern, this time extending `SinkNode`, a
-of node that only has inward edges.
-The parameter it takes in is `width` of type
+type of node that only generates upward-flowing parameters along inward edges.
-`UpwardParam`.
+The parameter it takes in is `width` of type `UpwardParam`.

 ```scala mdoc
 /** node for [[AdderMonitor]] (sink) */